Ndpnt/CoffeeTouch.js/README.md

 ### Action names
 Here is an exhaustive list of all possible actions with which you can construct gestures:

-* __Tap__: when the user tap on the screen
+* __Tap__: when the user taps on the screen
   - `tap`: single tap
   - `doubletap`: double tap, like a double click
-* __Hold__: when the user hold his finger on the screen:
+* __Hold__: when the user holds his finger on the screen:
   - `fixed`: press and hold finger on the screen
   - `fixedend`: release finger after holding it.
-* __Drag__: when the user move his finger on the screen:
+* __Drag__: when the user moves his finger on the screen:
   - `drag`: any directional draging action
-	- `up`: draging finger upwards
+  - `up`: dragging finger upwards
-	- `right`: draging finger to the right
+  - `right`: dragging finger to the right
-	- `down`: draging finger downwards
+  - `down`: dragging finger downwards
-	- `left`: draging finger to the left
+  - `left`: dragging finger to the left
-	- `dragend`: draging finished (user remove finger from the screen)
+  - `dragend`: dragging finished (user remove finger from the screen)

 #### Defined gestures
-Coffeetouch comes with some common predifined gestures which are:
+CoffeeTouch.js comes with some common predefined gestures which are:

-* __Pinch__: when the user bring his fingers closer or spread them.
+* __Pinch__: when the user brings his fingers closer or spreads them.
   - `pinch`: bring fingers closer
   - `spread`: spread fingers
-* __Flick__: when the user drag quickly on the screen
+* __Flick__: when the user drags quickly on the screen
   - `flick`: a quick drag
   - `flick:direction`: flick in a particular direction (direction can be: `left`, `top`, `right`, `bottom`)
-* __Rotation__: when the user rotate his fingers
+* __Rotation__: when the user rotates his fingers
   - `rotate`: any rotation
   - `rotate:cw`: clockwise rotation
   - `rotate:ccw`: counterclockwise rotation

 ### Defining a gesture

-Gesture names are action names separated by a coma.
-Every action are mapped to specific the fingers touching the screen.
-First action will be map to the first finger, etc. (see [Fingers order convention](#fingers-order-convention) to understand how each finger is mapped to an action.).
+Gesture names are action names separated by a comma.
+Every action is mapped to specific fingers touching the screen.
+First action will be mapped to the first finger, etc. (see [Fingers order convention](#fingers-order-convention) to understand how each finger is mapped to an action).
 That way, you can compose any kind of gestures.
 Example:

 * `up,up,up` means that three fingers are going upwards.
 * `up,down,up` means that the first finger is going upwards, the second is going downwards, and the third going upwards.

-For `pinch`, `spread` and `rotation`, you can specify the number of finger used by the user you can associate the number of fingers involved in the gesture.
-Ex.:
+For `pinch`, `spread` and `rotation`, you can specify the number of fingers used by the user.

+Example:
 * `three:pinch`: pinch with three fingers
 * `three:rotate`: rotate with three fingers